-The goal of this book is to help you turn what feels like an anchor into the wind at your back — creating a company where the team is engaged; the customers are doing your marketing, and everyone is making money.
-To accomplish this, Scaling Up focuses on the four major decision areas every company must get right: People, Strategy, Execution, and Cash.
-The book includes a series of new one-page tools including the updated One-Page Strategic Plan and the Rockefeller Habits Checklist™, which more than 40,000 firms around the globe have used to scale their companies successfully — many to $1 billion and beyond.
+The goal of this book is to help you turn what feels like an anchor into the wind at your back.
+To create a company where the team is engaged, the customers are doing your marketing, and everyone is making money.
+To accomplish this, Scaling Up focuses on the Four Decisions® methodology that every company must get right: People, Strategy, Execution, and Cash.
+The book includes a series of new one-page tools including the updated One-Page Strategic Plan and the Rockefeller Habits Checklist™.
+More than 40,000 firms around the globe have used these tools to scale their companies successfully — many to $1 billion and beyond.

 Running a business is ultimately about freedom.
 Scaling Up shows business leaders how to get their organizations moving in sync to create something significant and enjoy the ride.